PsCustomObject/PsCustomObject.github.io/_posts/2020-09-25-Azure-Automation-Variables.md

 ## Azure Automation Variables as Shared Resources

-Shared Resources in Azure Automation allow us to reuse credentials, modules, schedules, connections, certificates and **variables** which will be will be the main focus of this post.
+Shared Resources in Azure Automation allow us to reuse credentials, modules, schedules, connections, certificates and **variables** which will be will be the main focus of the post.

 To better understand the importance of shared resources and *variables in Azure Automation* let's go through a practical example.
 I have a runbook pulling data from a web service which requires to reference an API secret as part of the process to obtain an authentication token.